Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingIT.md

     * What is a remote repo vs a local repo?

 - Follow [this](https://github.com/skills/introduction-to-github) hands-on mini-tutorial for an introduction to github including how to make a repo, commit, and push changes.

+### 3.2.
+Python Resources

+- If you're totally new to Python this [site](https://www.py4e.com/lessons) has free lessons.
+I would recommend workign your way through through lessons 3-11 and 15.